aipmhub/chat-plugin-sdk/docs/quick-start/plugin-ui.md

   const [data, setData] = useState<ResponseData>();

   useEffect(() => {
-    // Get the current message of the plugin from LobeChat lobeChat.getPluginMessage().then((e: ResponseData) => {
+    // Get the current message of the plugin from AiPMChat lobeChat.getPluginMessage().then((e: ResponseData) => {
       setData(e);
     });